jamiemkass/sdm-pkg-plurality-tutorials/README.md

     This mounts your local folder in the container and saves the output of the analyses on your computer.

 3. Start RStudio server: in your web browser, go to `localhost:8787`.
 You will have to enter a username and password.
-The username is `rstudio` while the password is the password that you used in step 2.
+The username is `rstudio` while the password is the one you used in step 2.

 Now everything is set up.
-You can open the RMarkdown files in the `vignettes` folder and run the steps interactively, or alternatively knit the pdf to reproduce the same output in the supplemental information.
+You can open the RMarkdown files in the `vignettes` folder and run the steps interactively, or alternatively knit the .pdf file to reproduce the same output in [Figshare](www.doi.org/10.6084/m9.figshare.27312903).
 To stop the container, go to the Terminal window running the process and press <kbd>Ctrl</kbd> + <kbd>C</kbd>.

 ## Troubleshooting